-What Is Bullying?
 Bullying is defined as repeated behaviour which is intended to hurt someone either emotionally or physically, and is often aimed at certain people because of their race, religion, gender or sexual orientation or any other aspect such as appearance or disability.

 As a College we take part in Anti-Bullying Week every November to focus on the issues of bullying, and help our students understand how their conduct impacts others, how it is important that everyone feels safe, and that we should support each other to strive to be a bully free school!

-Discussions around bullying don’t just happen during Anti-Bullying Week, it is something the College takes seriously, therefore if you or your Son/Daughter has any concerns around bullying, then please in the first instance contact their Tutor or Progress Leader.
+Discussions around bullying don’t just happen during Anti-Bullying Week, it is something the College takes seriously, therefore if you or your son/daughter has any concerns around bullying, then please in the first instance contact their Tutor or Progress Leader.
 If you would like to report an incident of bullying you can contact the Pastoral Team by emailing email@example.com .
 Your email will be passed onto the relevant Progress Leader.

 Here are some useful links:

-Anti-Bullying Alliance Website here
+- Anti-Bullying Alliance Website here